Russia And North Korea Face Off Over A Yacht

-North Korea’s used to threatening the West with fiery nuclear destruction but now they’ve manage to piss off one of the few countries they’re relatively friendly with.
+North Korea’s used to threatening the West with fiery nuclear destruction but now they’ve managed to piss off one of the few countries they’re relatively friendly with.

 According to Russia Today the North Korean coast guard have intercepted a Russian yacht in international waters, with no explanation as to why, and forced it back to a North Korean port of Kimchaek.